studioalemni/studioalemni.github.io/faqs.md

 #### Who is “Jaiden”?

 Hello there, that’s me!
-I am currently the sole member of Studio Alemni, developing Legends of Astravia.
+I am the owner of Studio Alemni, and write nearly all of the articles and social media posts for the company and Legends of Astravia.

 #### Can I help with Programming / Music / Graphics / Etc.?